harpreet7895/Secure-Real-Time-Messaging-System/README.md

 3. The sender enters a message.
 4. The message is transmitted through the network.
 5. The receiver instantly receives and displays the message.
+6. Both devices must be connected to the same Wi-Fi/LAN network.

 ## Project Structure